mapme-initiative/demo-madeira/README.md

 Note, that due to the size of the required data for this tutorial, the site is not automatically build with GitHub actions.
-Instead, after commiting your changes, the site must be built locally and pushed to the `gh-pages` branch via:
+Instead, after committing your changes, the site must be built locally and pushed to the `gh-pages` branch via:

 ```shell